Social policy of the Biden administration: Travel ban

 Biden was a vocal opponent of Trump's controversial travel ban, which had set immigration restrictions on predominantly Muslim countries, and then with proclamations predominantly African countries.
-On his first day as president, Biden passed Presidential Proclamation 10141, which revoked Executive Order 13780 and Presidential Proclamations 9645, 9723, and 9983, which mandated the travel ban.
+On his first day as president, Biden passed Presidential Proclamation 10141, which revoked Executive Order 13769, Executive Order 13780, and Presidential Proclamations 9645, 9723, and 9983, which mandated the travel ban.

 Illegal drugs

 Pursuant to regulations (34 CFR 86) required by the Drug-Free Schools and Communities Act Amendments of 1989 (codified at 20 U.S.C. § 1011i), as a condition of receiving funds or any other form of financial assistance under any Federal program, an institution of higher education must certify that it has adopted and implemented a drug prevention program which adheres to regulations in 34 CFR 86.100.
 It has recently gained renewed attention due to Colorado Amendment 64.

 Medical marijuana

 President Biden stated in February 2021 that his administration will pursue cannabis decriminalization, as well as seek expungements for people with prior cannabis convictions.
 As of January 2021, although Biden had stood for decriminalization and descheduling during his campaign, the administration had not formulated an explicit policy on cannabis.
 Some political and cannabis industry observers like the editor of Leafly thought the administration would be likely to assist in carrying out his campaign promises on cannabis through the MORE Act, sponsored by then-Senator Kamala Harris, or through executive order.
 Failing full legalization, he could improve banking access by supporting the SAFE Act.